Skip to content

 To upload data:

-3. In the dialog box that opens, provide a name for the relation that will be associated with the uploaded data, such as _my_uploaded_csv_data_.
-You will use this name to work with the data later.
+4. In the Upload Files box that opens, provide a name for the relation that will be associated with the uploaded data, such as my_uploaded_csv_data.
+You will use this name to work with the base relation later.

 1. Under Value, click Upload a file and browse to the location of the local file that you want to import.
-You can also upload multiple files at once into separate relations.
+You can also upload multiple files at once into separate relations by clicking Add File.

 🔎